 The Bible does not detail the degree, the amount of pressure, the number, or anything like that.
 It assumes that a Christ-follower who loves God and his children will wisely and righteously only use the right forms of discipline at the right times.
 And biblically, that will involve spanking.
 And that transitions us to the second prong:

-2. The first prong is appropriate consequences, and the second prong is correction.
+2. The first prong is providing appropriate consequences, and the second prong is applying correction.

 Love for our kids and God will curb our anger, and surround our consequences in wisdom and kindness.

 Every time we discipline our children we must correct.
 We must instruct.
 We must admonish.
 We must teach.
 We must train.
 We must communicate high biblical expectations and the worldview that achieves them through the power of the Spirit.

 Now, as always, you may feel free to contact us and let us know what you think.
 Your comments and questions may cause me to dedicate more time to this concept.
 But I don’t think it’s necessary.
 If someone wants to know God’s mind on the subject, it’s all there.
 God commands it, He models it, and He defines it . . . all throughout the entire Bible from Genesis to Revelation and countless times in-between.
 If someone wrote a book that detailed every time God disciplined someone, why He did it, what He did, and how He did it . . . that book would be as big as the Bible.
 And those who want to disagree with Him will do so regardless of what I say.

 My main goal today was not to convince someone to spank their kids.
 My main goal is to help you premeditated parents out there understand that God has called you to discipline your children, not merely punish them.
 He wants you to discipline your kids, not merely correct them.
 And if you swing too far to either side, you’re not glorifying God in your parenting.